-For urgent requirements of services in cheque bouncing case, mail us the facts at contact us box of our website.
+IMPORTANT: For urgent requirements of file case against cheque bounce, mail us the facts at contact us box of our website.

 BRIEF DISCUSSION ON HOW TO FILE CASE AGAINST CHEQUE BOUNCE

-Cheque bounce is a criminal offence under The Negotiable Instruments Act which deals with the subject of cheque bouncing, Cheque dishonor or Cheque return matters.
+Cheque bounce is a criminal offense under The Negotiable Instruments Act which deals with the subject of cheque bouncing, Cheque dishonor or Cheque return matters.

 STEP-I OF HOW TO FILE CASE AGAINST CHEQUE BOUNCE:

 Notice is the first step of how to file a case against cheque bouncing.
 Notice against bouncing of Cheque is to be issued within one month of the date of return of the Cheque by the bankers.
 Service of notice on the person issuing the Cheque is mandatory; the mode of service of notice can be any recorded delivery which is admitted as evidence under the Indian Evidence Act.